 3. Catch Up Time

-Did you run out of time during the school year on some topics?
+Did you run out of time during the school year on some topics or subjects?
 Catch up on them now.
 Head to the library and pick out some engaging titles your kids would like.
 Choose topics that you skipped during the year or topics that you know your child is crazy about.

 Lay great books around the house at reading level for your child, books that might grab their attention.
 While they are browsing the books, they are working on their reading skills.

 There are things that I left out of our homeschool lessons that we will be doing during the summer For example our Book of World History has a number of hands-on crafts that we are going to continue to learn through, similar to our hieroglyphs.